Years ago, if you wanted to send money to someone online, you used Paypal.

 Years ago, if you wanted to hack a system to steal money online, you tried to hack Paypal.

 Nowadays, you have a lot of payment processors, a lot of money transfer systems, but the attacks and the phishing never stops.

-So today, I want to share a very simple concept you can implement and it's called a firewall bank account.
+So today, I want to share a straightforward concept you can use today – it's called a firewall bank account.

 What is a Firewall Bank Account?

 In IT, a firewall is a system that monitors incoming network traffic for nefarious activity.
 A firewall in construction is a wall that inhibits or prevents the spread of a fire.

 In our case, a firewall prevents the spread of a financial breach.